How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 This is the final position and is the same as position 1.
 Bring the palms together in front of the chest.
 The awareness may be kept in the region of the heart.

-The twelve positions of Surya Namaskara are practiced twice to complete one round.
+The twelve positions of Surya Namaskara are practised twice to complete one round.
 Positions 1 to 12 constitute half around.
-In the second half, the positions are repeated with two small changes: a) In position 16, instead of stretching the right foot backward, stretch the left foot back. b) In position 21, bend the right leg and bring the right foot between the hands.
-The ideal time to practice Surya Namaskara is at sunrise, the most peaceful time of day.
+In the second half, the positions are repeated with two minor changes: a) In position 16, pull the left foot back instead of stretching the right foot backwards. b) In position 21, bend the right leg and bring the right foot between the hands.
+The ideal time to practice Surya Namaskara is sunrise, the most peaceful day.
 Whenever possible, practice in the open air, facing the rising sun.
-Sunset is also a good time to practice as it stimulates the digestive fire.
-Surya Namaskara, however, may be practiced at any time provided the stomach is empty.
-Surya Namaskara is ideally practiced before other Asanas.
+Sunset is also an excellent time to practice as it stimulates the digestive fire.
+Surya Namaskara, however, may be practised at any time, provided the stomach is empty.
+Surya Namaskara is ideally practised before other Asanas.
 After completing Surya Namaskara, practice Shavasana for a few minutes.
 This will allow the heartbeat and respiration to return to normal and all the muscles to relax.

 Sun Salutation precautions

-For people suffering from high blood pressure, coronary artery disease, stroke, hernia, intestinal tuberculosis, and during the onset of menstruation, Surya Namaskara should not be practiced.
+For people suffering from high blood pressure, coronary artery disease, stroke, hernia, intestinal tuberculosis, and during the onset of menstruation, Surya Namaskara should not be practised.

 Best benefits of sun salutation

-Surya Namaskara is a complete Sadhana, spiritual practice, in itself for it includes Asana, Pranayama, Mantra, and meditation techniques.
-It stimulates all the systems of the body, including the reproductive, circulatory, respiratory, and digestive systems.
+Surya Namaskara is a complete Sadhana spiritual practice, which includes Asana, Pranayama, Mantra, and meditation techniques.
+It stimulates all body systems, including the reproductive, circulatory, respiratory, and digestive systems.
 Its influence on the endocrine glands helps to balance the transition period between childhood and adolescence in growing children.1, 2 Surya Namaskara makes the practitioner physically fit, mentally alert, and emotionally balanced.
-To conclude, Surya Namaskara is the ideal practice to increase awareness, and bestow good health and well being1, 2
+To conclude, Surya Namaskara is the ideal practice to increase awareness and bestow good health and well-being1, 2

 References